Skip to main content

 Chicago & Detroit Family Law

-Providing Professional, Reputable and Approachable Legal Counsel to All of Chicagoland and Detroit.
+Providing Professional, Reputable and Approachable Legal Counsel.

 Schedule a Consultation

-Merel Family Law: Compassionate Child Custody Lawyers Committed to Protecting Your Children
+Compassionate Child Custody Lawyers Committed to Protecting Your Children

 So, why trust something as important as your child’s well-being to anyone other than the best?
 Getting the best representation begins with a simple, confidential and straightforward conversation.